GGFicht/BaseProject/README.md

 # BaseProject

-Quickly setup for any project
+Quick setup for any project

 currently includes:
 - viewBinding setup